 We need to reconceptualise careers to provide flexibility for the unknown changes that will impact on people’s working lives in the years and decades ahead.
 Career is not a destination.
 It is one mechanism that affords us the opportunity to grow and mature as humans.

 Rather than seeking to reach a specific point, perhaps we should aim to build a career of substance.
-Substance means something fundamental which is at the very of things, the foundation, the most important element in existence.
+Substance means something fundamental which is at the very bottom of things, the foundation, the most important element in existence.
 Etymologically, the term is defined as sub stance - literally something that stands beneath or supports the person or thing.
 A career of substance has something that underpins it, something that provides a foundation, a sense of meaning and purpose .

 To build a career of substance we need to answer for ourselves some foundational questions.
 It could be argued that there are hundreds of questions that we need to answer in order to live a life well lived.
 However, there appears to be a few questions which are more important or, if you like, more foundational than the others.
 These are: